 All the knowledge and skills set out in the standard are of equal importance and therefore are equally weighted.
 That means that none of the competencies have been selected for specific inclusion in the end-point assessment.
 The end-point assessment can therefore draw on all competencies.

 The knowledge based assessments will be graded, with outcomes on a scale that includes at least one grade above satisfactory performance.
+These will appear on the Apprenticeship Certificate.

 Implementation